EvadeMaster/revanced-manager/README.md

 The official ReVanced Manager based on Flutter.

+> **Note**: This repository `flutter` branch is not the same as upstream `flutter`, this branch is meant for development preview.
+Please see this repository `public` branch to try new features that are "soon-to-be" merge with upstream.

 > **Warning**: This repository currently has no active maintainer.
 For that reason, development is stale.
 Active development continues for [revanced-cli](https://github.com/revanced/revanced-cli).

 ## 🔽 Download